CMU-IDS-2022/final-project-ketchup-wants-h1b/README.md

 The H-1B visa allows employers in the United States to temporarily employ foreign workers in occupations that require the theoretical and practical application of a body of highly specialized knowledge and a bachelor's degree or higher in the specific specialty or its equivalent.
 We, as international students, will need to obtain an H-1B visa to work in the United States.
 However, there are only a limited number of visas available each year.
 Our website aims to provide a one-stop platform for H-1B applicants to understand the visa application status quo of their interested employers.

+The website comprises two parts: a data visualization dashboard and a prediction model.
+The data visualization dashboard allows users to explore the demographics among different employers, job titles, expected wages, and country of citizenship.
+The prediction model lets users input personal information such as interested employers, job titles, and citizenship to understand the probability of getting approved for their H-1B visa.

 ## Running Instructions

 Check out the Streamlit [getting started](https://docs.streamlit.io/en/stable/getting_started.html) guide and setup your Python environment.